-Strong odor from the vent stack indicates possible drain blockages or bacterial issues accumulating under the home.
+Strong odor from the vent stack indicates possible drain blockages or bacterial issues accumulating under the home at 6111 Yeats Manor Drive in Tampa, Florida.
 Lennar never even inspected the issue.

 In May 2014, I had my own inspections done after a frustrating one-year home warranty repair visit from Lennar.
 There was something happening in this house, and I was ready to find out what was going on.